 One of the best contemporary examples of the bandwagon effect in literature comes from George Orwell’s 1984.
 The novel is based around the terror that the Party strikes into the hearts of its citizens.
 In this dystopian future, everything is controlled by fear and the knowledge that if one does not conform they’re going to disappear off to a far worse fate.

 The party convinces everyone in Oceania that no one can be trusted, aside from the party that is.
 It is only them to which one should be devoted.
 One of the best-known examples is the “Two Minute Hate”.
 This is a period of time in which everyone focuses their hateful, pent up energy on the main enemy of the Party, Goldstein.
 It becomes an outlet for all that the Party suppresses.

 Example #2 Animal Farm by George Orwell

-Second only to 1984, Animal Farm is one of Orwell’s best-known works.
+Second only to 1984, Animal Farm is one of Orwell’s best-known works, even with it being censored.
 It details the uprising of farm animals against their human overseers and the transformation the creatures go through.
 Led by the pigs, specifically one named Napoleon, the animals rise up.
 In the end, the pigs become just as bad as the humans were.